fff903424-art/Icon-Chance-Randomizer/README.md

 The `NAME` must be the More Icons icon name.
 The mod checks that the custom icon exists before adding it to the random pool.

-## Build on GitHub

-1. Create a GitHub repository.
-2. Upload the contents of this folder to the repository root.
-3. Open **Actions**.
-4. The Android64 workflow builds the `.geode` package and uploads it as a workflow artifact.

-The workflow uses Geode's official `geode-sdk/build-geode-mod` action with `sdk: given`, so the exact SDK version in `mod.json` is used.

 ## Dependencies

 - Geode **v5.10.1**